Discover what’s new before everyone else:

 Can Pa: Mallorca’s must-visit bakery

 In a world of overcomplicated bakeries, Can Pa in Palma de Mallorca strips everything back to what truly matters: flour, fire and time.
 Opened by Xim Moyà and María Amengual, this minimalist bakery is a quiet revolution – an ode to slow, honest baking in a space designed with the same philosophy.
 Housed in a 19th-century building, Can Pa is pure, raw beauty.
 London-based designer Jasper Morrison has left the stone walls bare, the floors simple and the furniture understated.
-The bread here is a must.
-Moyà, a fourth-generation baker, relies on organic Mallorcan wheat, long fermentations and wood-fired ovens to produce loaves with deep, complex flavours and a perfect crackling crust.
+Above all, the bread here is a must.
+Moyà, a fourth-generation baker, relies on organic Mallorcan wheat, long fermentations and wood-fired ovens.
+As a result, the loaves have deep, complex flavours and a perfect crackling crust.

 Can Pa